aanon4/homebridge-fujitsu/README.md

 # homebridge-fujitsu-smart
-## Homebridge plug in for Fujistu Mini Split with smart temperature support using Xiaomi sensors.
+## Homebridge plug in for Fujistu Mini Split with web-based scheduling UI and smart temperature support.

 This started life as an extension to the current mini-split module but with fan control, and rapidly got out of hand ...